 Let us say that you have a sample that you want to carbon date.
 You have estimated or measured that a living organism of that type and size is expected to contain 1,000 units of carbon-14 (N0 = 1,000).
 You have estimated that your sample presently contains about 400 units of carbon-14 (Nt = 400), or about 40% of the original amount.
-Plugging the numbers in the formula above, you will get that the organism was decaying for about 7,574 years, which result can easily be verified in our calculator.
+Plugging the numbers in the formula above, you will get that the organism was decaying for about 7,574 years, which result can easily be verified.

 Timing using radioactive decay

 The formula for calculating the time elapsed from the beginning of the decay process to the current moment, or a chosen moment in the future, relative to the beginning of the decay is calculated using the formula: